 Freda (Wolfson) Resnikoff was born in Kazhimirov, Russia, to Lifsa Krachek and Rabbi Meir Wolfson, a renowned scholar.
 Reb Meir headed the town’s elementary yeshiva, while his wife ran the general store.
 Freda had one sister, Baila, and three brothers, Elimelech, Beryl, and Shlomo.

-In 1897, Freda married twenty-two-year-old Hyman (Chaim Yitzchak) Resnikoff, a scholar and, by profession, a barber who manufactured a kosher shaving powder.
+In 1897, Freda married twenty-two-year-old Hyman (Chaim Yitzchak) Resnikoff, a scholar and, by profession, a barber who manufactured a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher shaving powder.
 He escaped the czar’s army in 1905 and fled to the United States.
-Freda Resnikoff, with an infant and three young children, arrived in New York in 1907.
+Freda Resnikoff, with an infant and four young children, arrived in New York in 1907.
 The family settled on New York’s Lower East Side.

 In 1910, Resnikoff helped to found Bnos Mizrachi, serving as secretary and treasurer.
 This group marked the origins of the educational network that was incorporated as Mizrachi Women in 1925 and is today called amit.